Split digraphs: Introduction

 \subsection{Undirected splittance and graphicality}

-Hammer and Simeone \cite{Hammer:1981p11046} determine two degree sequence characterizations of split graphs: one through the {\it splittance} of a graph and the other through equality of one of the Erd\H{o}s-Gallai inequalities, which give necessary and sufficient conditions for when an integer sequence is graphic.
-We begin by discussing the concept of splittance, whose definition is given as follows: \begin{definition}[Graph splittance \cite{Hammer:1981p11046}] Define the {\bf splittance} $\sigma(G)$ of $G$ to be the minimum number of edges to add to or remove from $G$ in order to obtain a split graph. \end{definition} Clearly a graph $G$ is split if and only if $\sigma(G) = 0$.
+In this section, we introduce the two degree sequence characterizations for split graphs.
+We spend the rest of the paper in Section~\ref{sec:digdeg} proving analogous versions of these degree sequence characterizations for split digraphs.
+Hammer and Simeone \cite{Hammer:1981kn} determine two degree sequence characterizations of split graphs: one through the {\it splittance} of a graph and the other through equality of one of the Erd\H{o}s-Gallai inequalities, which give necessary and sufficient conditions for when an integer sequence is graphic.
+We begin by discussing the concept of splittance, whose definition is given as follows. \begin{definition}[Graph splittance \cite{Hammer:1981kn}] Define the {\bf splittance} $\sigma(G)$ of $G$ to be the minimum number of edges to add to or remove from $G$ in order to obtain a split graph. \end{definition} Clearly a graph $G$ is split if and only if $\sigma(G) = 0$.
 The interesting fact is that the splittance $\sigma(G)$ can be written solely in terms of the degree sequence $d$ of $G$.
-To see this, let the degree sequence $d$ be in non-increasing order, i.e. $d_{1} \geq \ldots \geq d_{N}$.
+To see this, let the degree sequence $d$ be in non-increasing order, that is $d_{1} \geq \ldots \geq d_{N}$.
 If we define the corrected Durfee number $m$ by

 and the splittance sequence $\{\sigma_{k}(d)\}_{k=0}^{N}$ by